 For Jeep enthusiasts living in the northeast, winter is the most trying time of year.
 It’s not so bad around the holidays when there’s a lot of “real life” family stuff to do, but then your heart begins to slowly sink when January rolls around and you’ve not had dirt under tire for two months and there’s nothing ahead but the long winter wheeling blues.
 What really helps is having a mid-winter off-road event to go to, but such events are pretty rare in the northeast.
-Enter the Maine Winter Romp, an off-road event like no other.Gallery not found.
-Please check your settings.
+Enter the Maine Winter Romp, an off-road event like no other.We cannot display this gallery

 Why is Winter Romp so unique?
 For many reasons I suppose but I think the main thing is that it’s really a non-event.
 What’s neat about Romp is that there is no formal organization to speak of.
 People just show up and figure it out.
 Yes, there’s some general planning, a website, and a general itinerary but in the end, it’s really more of an organic overlanding get-together than an organized off-road event.
 And this is by design.
 You see, the Maine Winter Romp is the brainchild of possibly the most iconic of Land Rover stalwarts you’d ever hope to find: Bruce Fowler.

 To begin to understand Bruce is to understand the classic old-school 4×4 enthusiast.
 To most of us who run fairly modern overland rigs, whether it’s a Jeep TJ or JK, Toyota Tacoma, or modern Land Cruiser or Land Rover Discovery 2 or LR3 or 4, our goal is to have a safe, reliable, road and trail worthy vehicle loaded to the gills with off-road performance modifications, navigation aids, and all the comforts of home.